-Simply put, a muscle tear, or otherwise know as a strain, occurs when the load placed on the muscle too great for its tensile strength to handle.
-In a ligament this is termed a sprain.
+Simply put, a muscle tear, otherwise known as a strain, occurs when the load placed on the muscle is too great for its tensile strength to handle.
+In a ligament, this is termed a sprain.

-Muscle tears most commonly occur in muscles which are unconditioned to a particular activity or to a significant increase in physical exertion that is required to complete a task.
+Muscle tears most commonly occur in muscles that are unconditioned to a particular activity or to a significant increase in physical exertion that is required to complete a task.

 This can be one reason why many muscle tears occur at the beginning of the season or when a person is just starting up a new form of exercise/sport.